 4. Negotiate a settlement

 While Prosper may negotiate a settlement, it is more likely that you’ll be able to negotiate with the debt buyer that acquires your account.

 5. Not participate in your debt management plan (DMP)

 Because peer-to-peer lending involves multiple investors, these lenders don’t offer interest rate concessions to help you pay off your debt.
 This means that if you are working with a credit counselor to establish a DMP, you can’t include this loan.
 Prosper may allow your payments to be made through your credit counseling agency, but this is only a convenience for you, not a cost savings.

 There may be other options to investigate, such as requesting a forbearance that would allow you to take a break from making payments for a short period if your money issues are temporary.
-It will be important to confirm with Prosper that a forbearance will prevent a late payment from showing on your credit.
+It’s important, though, to confirm with Prosper that a forbearance will prevent a late payment from showing on your credit.

 If your financial challenges are not short term and you don’t have the funds to settle, you may want to consider bankruptcy because all unsecured debt – including your Prosper loan – will be discharged if you are approved for Chapter 7.

-If you’ve become delinquent on your Prosper loan, now may be the time to consider your debt resolution options.
-You can access the Resolve financial management platform and receive guidance from our experts for free.
+If you’ve become delinquent on your Prosper loan, now may be the time to consider all your options.
+You can review solutions and receive guidance from Resolve’s debt relief experts for free.
 Get started here.